 This takes us back to my note on conflict and resolution.
 A story is essentially a series of cause-and-effect scenarios, so if the scene you’ve written doesn’t include external or internal conflict that your character decides to act on, it’s most likely an unnecessary scene.
 Your scene’s resolution will come from your character(s) deciding what that resolution is, so each scene should bleed into the next in a way that is seamless.

-The resolution doesn’t always come from your main character, keep in mind, so don’t think they need to be the one always deciding what happens next.
+Keep in mind that the resolution doesn’t always come from your main character, so don’t think they don’t need to be the one always deciding what happens next.
 The conflict may not even originate as the main character’s but affects them in some way that makes it theirs.
 In this case, someone else’s problem creates conflict for your main character.

 Let’s look at this as a scene:

 When they find out the bakery has had bad batches all day, your main character has a problem on their hands (the conflict).
-And whereas they don’t need to personally help the bakers bake new cakes to fix their problem, they can decide to go to a different bakery (the resolution).
+And whereas they don’t need to personally help the bakers bake new cakes to fix their problem, they can decide to go to a different bakery to solve their own (the resolution).

 *My point: Don’t write a scene about the mediocre bakery in town if your character has no relation to it.
 It’s just a useless detail at that point.